ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 - Asia
 - Oceania

+### Regional Standing
+Teams in each World Region are sorted via an official Regional Standing.

+If a team is invited to participate in a stage of the event based on their Regional Standing, at least three out of the five members of the core roster (the five players indicated in the Regional Standing) must accept the invitation, otherwise the invitation will be extended to the next-highest rated roster in the region.

 #### Team Regional Assignment
 A team’s region is determined by the citizenship of the majority of its players.
 In case of a tie, the team chooses between the two.
 In the case of players that don't belong to one of the 3 regions (Europe, Asia, Americas), those players can assign themselves to a region already represented on the roster.